 Store Cured sweet potatoes at room temperature out of the light.
 We use cardboard boxes in a closet under the starts and have fresh sweet potatoes to eat until summer.

-By mid-October ( when the soil temp at 4″ depth drops to 50 degrees) you can start planting garlic, yellow potato onions, Egyptian onions and shallots.
+Mid-October (when the soil temp at 4″ depth drops to 50 degrees) is time to start planting garlic, yellow potato onions, Egyptian onions and shallots.
 Cover immediately with 3-4 inches of mulch.
-Romanian Red, German Extra Hardy, and California Early perform well for us most years.
+Romanian Red, German Extra Hardy, and Inchelium Red perform well for us most years.
 Check and free trapped garlic from under heavier sections of mulch when 50% have emerged.
 Plant small leftover garlic bulbs whole together for garlic scallions.
-For more information and details on growing download Southern Exposure Seed Exchange Perennial Onion and Garlic growing Guide

 Plant cover crops as you harvest crops and empty areas of the garden.
 Cover crops are a great way to improve soil aeration and texture, add nitrogen, and support and encourage microorganisms and worms.
 Choose the proper cover crop for the season.